jacob-t-radford/ptype/README.md

 A sample of netcdf and geojson files is included where appropriate.

-I haven't had time to clean up the scripts used to generate the netcdf and geojsons, but they are located in ptype/scripts.
+I haven't had time to clean up the scripts used to generate the netcdf and geojsons on Casper, but they are located in ptype/scripts.

 <pre><code>ptype/
 ├── backend/